A general term for the areas of a page left blank--in particular, the areas between words, letters, lines of type, or paragraphs.

 White space (also called negative space) is a term used in printing for the parts of a page left free of text and illustrations.

-- Paragraph Break
+- The Invisible Mark of Punctuation: The Paragraph Break

-- Paragraph Transition
+- Paragraph Break and Paragraph Transition

 - Word Boundaries